pegasys-fi/docs/docs/concepts/glossary.md

 ## Constant Product Formula

 The automated market making algorithm used by Uniswap.
-In v1 and v2, this was x\*y=k.
+In v2, this was x\*y=k.

 ## Core